 At its greatest evening elongation (November 24 at about 0 UTC), Mercury reaches a maximum of 22o east of the sun.
 For reference, your fist at an arm length spans about 10o of sky.

-So Mercury is now at its highest for this evening apparition, in the west at sunset.
-It stays out for its maximum time after sundown.
-At mid-northern latitudes, Mercury sets about 80 minutes after sunset; and south of the equator, Mercury sets about 90 minutes after the sun.
+So Mercury is now farthest east of the sun for this evening apparition, shining rather low in the west at sunset and staying out for its maximum time after sundown.
+At mid-northern latitudes, Mercury sets somewhat more than an hour after sunset.
+At the equator, Mercury sets about one and one-half hours after the sun; and at temperate latitudes in the Southern Hemisphere, Mercury sets about one and three-quarter hours after the sun.
 Click here for an almanac giving you Mercury’s setting time in your sky.